billapointe/theRoostCoffee/README.md

-# The Roost CoffeeShop ☕
+# The Roost Coffee Shop ☕

 A landing page designed for a fictional café, built from the ground up — from brand identity to user experience.